A Documentary Film About Lynching in the American South

 McArthur "Sonny" Gray

 Sonny Gray was born and raised in Shubuta, Mississippi, where lynchings took place in 1918 and 1942 at the town's "Hanging Bridge."
-He helps to preserve memory of these killings through upkeep of a burial site nearby.
+He helps to preserve memory of these killings by maintaining a path to a burial site nearby.